PriyaranjanKS/FusionDevBlogs/_posts/2024-08-08-Copilot-Google-Gemini.md

 ## Introduction
 In this blog, we will explore how to create a custom connector for the Google Gemini API in Microsoft Power Platform and use it within Copilot to build a dynamic Meal and Fitness Advisor.
 This process leverages advanced AI capabilities to generate personalized recommendations based on user inputs such as meal preferences and fitness goals.

-The user can ask personalized Meal and Fitness plan and the Copilot will use Google Gemini API connector to provide back the contextual plan back to the user
+The user can ask personalized Meal and Fitness plan and the Copilot will use Google Gemini API connector to provide back the contextual plan back to the user.

 ## User Interaction Process Flow